marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

     # VirtualBox
     # Internet connection

-For me it means that there is small options to launch current VM (not enough powerful Linux machine and not possible under the VM machine).
+For me it means that there are small options to launch current VM (not enough powerful Linux machine and not possible under VMWare Player).

-#FIRST TRY
+<h3><strong>FIRST TRY</strong></h3>
-So I decided to do this by common steps with one of Windows machine (around normal settings).
+I decided to try common workaround steps with one of Windows machines (with partly enough hardware configuration).

-Also I found that under the metasploitable3-folder we can to use .json-file for VMWare.
+Also, I found under metasploitable3-folder that we can to use .json-file for VMWare.

-I did the try to use it.
+So, I tried to use it.

-Installation of Packer quite normal and brief-step (also added this to system PATH).
+Installation of Packer is quite normal and brief-step (also I manually added it to system PATH).

-Vagrant installation also quickly and added to system PATH by installation-steps.
+Vagrant installation is also quickly and added to system PATH by installation-steps.

-Reload plugin also normally installed by documentation-steps.
+Reload plugin is also normally installed by documentation-steps.

-So brief-try to use it for the VMWare Player shows mistakes (not supported VMWare Player).
+But brief-try to use it with VMWare Player shows mistakes (VMWare PLAYER is not supported).

-But it was possible to fix about some of troubles (add some folders to the PATH and get the VMWare VIX and some of plugins/addon-files).
+Even it was possible to fix some parts of trouble (add some folders to the PATH; get the VMWare VIX and some of plugins/addon-files).

-All of this resources available from VMWare website/kb-pages.
-And under the Vagrant documentation (as plugin for VMWare).
+All of this fix-resources are available on VMWare website/kb-pages.
+And under Vagrant documentation (like plugin for VMWare).

-This steps mainly required just for trying use Vagrant for the VMWare Player.
-And workaround was around proper view.
+These steps are required only for tries to use Vagrant and VMWare Player.
+And workaround was close to proper view.

-But based on other "limitation" (I thought that license-ask about VMWare) - I decided try VMWare Workstation Pro (trial-time) - if it will be more good and work from first.
+But based on another "limitation" of use (I thought that it is licence-ask about VMWare) - I decided to try VMWare Workstation Pro (trial-time) - what if it will be more good and work from first.

-With VMWare Workstation PRO (trial-time) and .json-file (metasploitable3) for VMWare --> also with Packer/Vagrant usage - there is quite good result (potentially).
+With VMWare Workstation PRO (trial-time); .json-file (metasploitable3) for VMWare; also with Packer/Vagrant usage - there is quite good result (potentially).
+And all should work....

-But I found that "license-ask" (when we will try to add Vagrant box to the VM) about certain Vagrant design.
+But I found that noted "licence-ask" (when we will try to add Vagrant box to the VM) is about certain Vagrant design.

 If we want to use Vagrant and VMWare (supproted VMWare Workstation) - we have to buy license "Vagrant VMWare".

-Maybe it OK, but during my try - their "shop" was not available anyway.
-Payments methods not visible and just missing.
+So... maybe it is OK, but during my try - their "shop" was not available anyway.
+Payments methods are not visible and just missing.

-So - I remove VMWare (uninstall vagrant plugin for vmware-workstation also).
-And start try next option-step.
+Thus, I removed VMWare (and uninstalled vagrant plugin for vmware-workstation).
+And start to try next option-step.

-<strong>Main meanings about this try can be like that:</strong>
+<strong>Main meanings about this try:</strong>

---> If you have (or able to buy) Vagrant VMWare license (different with just VMWare license);
+&#8608; If you have (or do able to buy) Vagrant VMWare license (another licence than just VMWare licence);

---> And you have license for the VMWare Workstation (or maybe officially supported some other solutions);
+&#8608; And you are owner of licence for the VMWare Workstation (or maybe other supported solutions);

-       or optionally able to do some of workarounds for VMWare Player with not expected result.
+       or optionally do able to do some workarounds for VMWare Player with not expected result.

-<strong>Most likely you normally able to use Packer/Vagrant/Metasploitable3/VMWare setting.</strong>
+<strong>Most likely you are able to use Packer/Vagrant/Metasploitable3/VMWare setting.</strong>
  ---
  ---